-Prerequisite(s): CONSENT(Consent of Instructor), NUR410(Community Health Nursing I)
+Prerequisite(s): NUR410(Community Health Nursing I) concurrent registration is acceptable

 Transcultural Healing Practices

 This course will introduce students to complementary healing practices including the historical and cultural contexts in which they developed.
 Students will discuss the philosophical underpinnings of therapeutic systems and paradigms of healing in selected complementary therapies: music therapy, energy healing practices, movement therapies, homeopathy, manual therapies, nutrition, and nutritional supplements.
 Students will apply these understandings to self-care of the nurse as well as patient populations.